thomas-soutif/MovieManager/README.md

 ### Dump of the database

-When the postgresql container start, a migration will be done automatically to apply the dump located in `db/dump_db.sql`
+When the postgresql container starts, a migration will be done automatically to apply the dump located in `db/dump_db.sql`

 ## Architecture

-### Relations between the model api and the front code
+### Relations between model API and front code

-When the website received data's from the DRF API, a cast is being effectued to custom model class in javascript.
+When the website received datas from the DRF API, a cast is made to a custom model class in javascript.
 ```js
 const res = await axios.get(/api/movie/ + id);
 let movie_model = new MovieModel(res.data)